sumitshinde-84/nnode-red-contrib-node-gpt/README.md

 or

-Install from the Admin tab
+Install from the node-red pallete manager

 ## How to use
 ### Input items